Azure/azure-sdk-for-js/documentation/writing_tests.md

 In addition to being expressive, test titles might have specific hashtags (as in, words preceded by the pound sign), to facilitate pattern matching.

+You can see a working example of tests for internal code in our [test/internal/ folder in our template project](../sdk/template/template/test/internal/).

 #### Pattern matching test titles

 `mocha` allows us to only run certain tests as long as they match a given query, with the following arguments: